F-Jennings/legal-bug-bounty/templates/bounty_program_summary.md

 * We will keep you updated as we work to fix the bug you submitted.

-* We will not intiate or encourage legal action against you if you play by the rules.
+* We will not initiate or encourage legal action against you if you play by the rules.

 ### What does not qualify?